qooxdoo/qxl.datagrid/readme.md

 To create and use a DataGrid, you must:

-- a list of one or more columns - these will be instances of classes in `qxl.datagrid.column.*`
+- create a list of one or more columns - these will be instances of classes in `qxl.datagrid.column.*`
-- to create an instance of `qxl.datagrid.DataGrid` and give it your list of columns
+- create an instance of `qxl.datagrid.DataGrid` and give it your list of columns
-- provide a DataSource (see below) for the DatGrid to get your data from
+- provide a DataSource (see below) for the DataGrid to get your data from

-There are two styles of grid - spreadsheet-style and tree-style; which you have depends on the type of DataSource you choose (although if yiou have a tree-tyle, you will probably want to use the special `qxl.datagrid.column.tree.ExpansionColumn` as your first column so that the user can click to expand/collapse parts of the tree).
+There are two styles of grid - spreadsheet-style and tree-style; which you have depends on the type of DataSource you choose (although if you have a tree-style, you will probably want to use the special `qxl.datagrid.column.tree.ExpansionColumn` as your first column so that the user can click to expand/collapse parts of the tree).

 For an example of a spreadsheet-like DataGrid, take a look at [qxl.datagrid.demo.biggrid.BigGridDemo](source/class/qxl/datagrid/demo/biggrid/BigGridDemo.js)

-For an example of a tree-like DataGrid, take a look at [qxl.datagrid.demo.tree.TreeDemo](source/class/qxl/datagrid/demo/tree.TreeDemo.js)
+For an example of a tree-like DataGrid, take a look at [qxl.datagrid.demo.tree.TreeDemo](source/class/qxl/datagrid/demo/tree/TreeDemo.js)

 ### Theming